Welcome to Raining Minds

 From Kitchen Tables to a Digital Corner

 As I began to bridge the gap between my professional expertise and our lived family experience, I became a "pathway finder" for those around me.
-I found myself spending hours at kitchen tables, couches, classrooms talking about my personal and professional experiences navigating the neurodivergent landscape.
+I found myself in conversations at kitchen tables, playgrounds, on the sidelines, in staffrooms, the supermarket carpark, and classrooms, talking about my personal and professional experiences navigating the neurodivergent landscape.

-I realized that while I was helping the people in my immediate circle, the need was much larger.
-We live in an exhausting world, and I don’t want to be another voice adding to that noise.
+I realised that while I was helping the people in my immediate circle, the need was much larger.
+We live in an relentless world, and I don’t want to be another voice adding to the overwhelm we live.
 I want Raining Minds to be the place you come to when you need to feel heard, understood, and equipped.

 My Mission

-My children have been my greatest teachers, and Raining Minds is my way of sharing the lessons they—and my years in the field—have taught me.
+My children and students have been my greatest teachers.
+Raining Minds is my way of sharing the lessons they—and my years in the educational field—have taught me.

 I’m so glad you’ve found your way here.
 Let’s make the world a better place for the neurodivergent population, one conversation at a time.